nikbearbrown/writing-guide-with-llms/chapters/04-literacy-narrative-building-bridges-bridging-gaps.md

 **How to adapt this prompt:**

-- *For ChatGPT or Gemini:* works as written; you may need to remind the tool not to draft scenes itself, since some models default to "helpful" by producing prose you didn't ask for.
-- *For Claude Code:* not the right tool for this exercise — this is a conversational interrogation, not a code or file task.
-- *For Cowork:* useful if you want to keep a running notes file of the memories.
+For ChatGPT or Gemini, the prompt works as written; you may need to remind the model not to draft scenes itself, since some models default to "helpful" by producing prose you didn't ask for.
+For Claude Code: wrong tool for this exercise — this is a conversational interrogation, not a code or file task.
+For Cowork: useful if you want a running notes file.
 Tell Cowork to save each answer to a local `literacy-memories.md` file as you go.

 **The instructive failure to expect:** Claude will sometimes try to write the scene for you, even after you said not to.
 When that happens, push back: *"Stop.
 I asked you to interrogate my memory, not draft the essay.
-Ask the next question."* The exercise of saying no to an LLM is itself part of the literacy you are now developing — knowing when to take an LLM's output and when to refuse it.
+Ask the next question."* The exercise of saying no to an LLM is part of the literacy you are now developing — knowing when to take an LLM's output and when to refuse it.

-**Connection backward:** this is the first LLM-assisted exercise in the book.
-The pattern — using Claude as an interlocutor rather than a writer — recurs.

-**Preview of next chapter:** the next chapter is a short bridge into the divide between personal voice and academic register.
-The LLM exercise there will move you toward making that translation deliberately rather than by accident.

-## What would change my mind

-If a substantial body of published literacy narratives turned out to be successful without a clearly identifiable hinge moment — driven instead by accumulation, mood, or pattern with no single rotation point — I would revise the central claim of this chapter that every literacy narrative has one.
-Westover's case suggests the hinge can be distributed in time; I am not sure it suggests it can be absent.

-## Still puzzling

-I do not yet have a clean way to teach what to do when the student's hinge moment isn't remembered well enough to render in scene.
-Memory is unreliable, and a literacy narrative needs a specificity it can't always honestly supply.
-The current advice — anchor in one sensory object and let the rest assemble — works some of the time.
-It does not work all the time.

 ---

-*Sources cited above link to primary text where available.
-The chapter draws on the OpenStax* Writing Guide with Handbook *literacy-narrative modules as the underlying curriculum scaffold, with all rendering, examples, voice, and analytical claims reworked for this textbook's pedagogy.*

----

-## 🕰️ AI Wayback Machine
+## AI Wayback Machine

-The ideas in this chapter didn't appear from nowhere. **Mike Rose** was working on *Lives on the Boundary* — a literacy narrative that put working-class students' actual cognitive work on the page, against decades of deficit framing decades before most people had heard of the literacy narrative as a genre.
-Here's a prompt to find out more — and then make it better.
+The ideas in this chapter did not appear from nowhere. **Mike Rose** was working on *Lives on the Boundary* — a literacy narrative that put working-class students' actual cognitive work on the page, against decades of deficit framing — decades before most people had heard of the literacy narrative as a genre.

 **Run this:**

 ```
-Who was Mike Rose, and how does their work on literacy memoir and the cognition of remedial writers connect to the literacy narrative as a way of writing about your own learning?
+Who was Mike Rose, and how does their work on literacy memoir and the
+cognition of remedial writers connect to the literacy narrative as a
+way of writing about your own learning?
 Keep it to three paragraphs.
 End with the single most surprising thing about their career or ideas.
 ```

-→ Search **"Mike Rose"** on Wikipedia after you run this.
+Then search **"Mike Rose"** on Wikipedia.
 See what the model got right, got wrong, or left out.

 **Now make the prompt better.** Try one of these:

-- Ask it to summarize the scene in *Lives on the Boundary* where Rose realizes a "remedial" student is doing more analytical work than the test can measure
+- Ask it to summarize the scene in *Lives on the Boundary* where Rose realizes a "remedial" student is doing more analytical work than the test can measure.
 - Ask: "What did Rose's working-class Italian-American upbringing in Los Angeles give him as a literacy autobiographer that a different writer wouldn't have had?"
-- Add the framing: "Answer as if you're writing the back-cover blurb for a 30th-anniversary edition of *Lives on the Boundary*"
+- Add the framing: "Answer as if you're writing the back-cover blurb for a 30th-anniversary edition of *Lives on the Boundary*."

 What changes?
 What gets better?
 What gets worse?